merklejerk/send-ether/README.md

 # Sending wallet's HD mnemonic.
 MNEMONIC='butter crepes sugar flour eggs milk ...'

-# Send 100 wei (100e-18) to and address,
+# Send 100.2 ether to and address,
 # on the mainnet, using a wallet's private key
-$ send-ether --key $PRIVATE_KEY $DST 100
+$ send-ether --key $PRIVATE_KEY $DST 100.2

-# Send 100 wei (100e-18) to an address, on ropsten,
+# Send 5.2 gwei (5.2e-9 ether) to an address, on ropsten,
 # using an HD wallet mnemonic
-$ send-ether --network ropsten --mnemonic "$MNEMONIC" $DST 100
+$ send-ether --network ropsten --mnemonic "$MNEMONIC" $DST 5.2 -u 9

-# Send 100 wei (100e-18) to an address, on the mainnet,
+# Send 10 wei (100e-18 ether) to an address, on the mainnet,
 # using a keystore file.
-$ send-ether --keystore './path/to/keystore.json' --password 'secret' $DST 100
+$ send-ether --keystore './path/to/keystore.json' --password 'secret' $DST 10 -u 0

-# Send 100 wei (100e-18) to an address, on the provider's network,
+# Send 1.5 ether to an address, on the provider's network,
 # using the provider's default wallet, and wait for 3 confirmations.
-$ send-ether --provider 'http://localhost:8545' --confirmations 3 $DST 100
+$ send-ether --provider 'http://localhost:8545' --confirmations 3 $DST 1.5
 ```

 ## All Options